Caring Advocacy After Prescription And Medication Errors

 Potent drugs have serious downsides, and when they are prescribed or dispensed carelessly, patients can suffer irreparable, even deadly, harm.
-If you or a loved one has suffered from a healthcare provider’s mistake with medication, Dillon & Findley, P.C. can help.
-Our lawyers have ample experience with cases involving prescription and medication errors with hospitals and nursing homes, as well as individual physicians, nurse practitioners, registered nurses, pharmacists and other professionals who prescribe medications, fill prescriptions or dispense drugs.
+If you or a loved one has suffered from a health care provider’s mistake with medication, Dillon & Findley, P.C., can help.
+Our lawyers have more than 80 years of combined experience with cases involving prescription and medication errors with hospitals and nursing homes, as well as individual physicians, nurse practitioners, registered nurses, pharmacists and other professionals who prescribe medications, fill prescriptions or dispense drugs.

 The manufacture and distribution of prescription drugs are highly regulated, and professionals who prescribe or dispense them are held to a strict standard of care.
 Unfortunately, careless mistakes occur, and patients suffer as a result.
 Common medication errors include: